 Include the following in the Incident Response Plan for breaches involving personally identifiable information:

-- a.
-A process to determine if notice to individuals or other organizations, including oversight organizations, is needed; - b.
-An assessment process to determine the extent of the harm, embarrassment, inconvenience, or unfairness to affected individuals and any mechanisms to mitigate such harms; and c.
-Identification of applicable privacy requirements.
+a.
+A process to determine if notice to individuals or other organizations, including oversight organizations, is needed;

 3 This requirement is sanctionable for audit beginning October 1, 2024.